Businesses

 Evidence submission is the second problem.
 Card networks require documentation in specific formats within tight deadlines.
 If your contract is in PDF, your delivery confirmation is in email threads across two platforms, and your sign-off is a WhatsApp message — that evidence may not meet the submission standard.

 The third problem is structural.
 You are a small merchant in a foreign jurisdiction.
-The cardholder is a domestic consumer to their bank.
+The cardholder is a domestic consumer of their bank.
 Banks statistically favour their own customers.

 The three types of chargeback fraud hitting Indian businesses

-- Friendly fraud is the most common and the hardest to fight.
+• Friendly fraud is the most common and the hardest to fight.
 The buyer received exactly what they paid for.
 They simply dispute the charge anyway — sometimes because they forgot the purchase, sometimes because they want both the product and the refund.
-Research from Mastercard puts friendly fraud at roughly 75% of all chargebacks globally.
+Industry estimates widely cited in payments research put friendly fraud at roughly 75% of all chargebacks globally, though methodologies vary by source.

 The real cost: Beyond the refund

 The payment reversal is only the first hit.
 Every chargeback also carries a dispute processing fee.
-Stripe charges $15 per dispute.
-PayPal charges between $20 and $30.
-Some processors go up to $100 for high-risk merchants.
+Stripe lists a $15 dispute fee in most regions.
+PayPal charges between $20 and $30, depending on account type.
+Some processors charge up to $100 for high-risk merchants.
+These figures are indicative — exact amounts vary by country, processor, and account terms, and are subject to change.
 That fee is non-refundable, even if you win the dispute.

 The second cost is your chargeback ratio.
 Visa and Mastercard calculate this as disputed transactions divided by total monthly transactions.
-Cross the 1% threshold and your processor puts you on a monitoring programme.
-Cross it twice and they terminate your account.
+Cross the 1% threshold — Visa's dispute monitoring programme references thresholds around this level, with Mastercard operating similar ranges — and your processor puts you on a monitoring programme.
+Repeated breaches risk account termination, though exact enforcement varies by scheme, region, and acquirer.
 Getting a new merchant account after termination is difficult and expensive.

 The third cost is time.
 Building a chargeback rebuttal takes hours of documentation work.
 For a ₹50,000 dispute, many merchants calculate that the rebuttal effort is not worth the recovery probability.

-For Indian SaaS businesses specifically, a study by Kount (now part of Equifax) found that every ₹1 of fraud loss actually costs between ₹2.5 and ₹3.6 when you factor in operational costs, fees, and time.
+Fraud management benchmarks, including estimates from Kount (now part of Equifax), suggest that every ₹1 of direct fraud loss can cost between ₹2.5 and ₹3.6 when operational overhead, fees, and time are factored in — though the exact ratio varies by business size and vertical.
 That ratio gets worse the smaller your business is.
-Chargeback losses compound quickly when you are already absorbing hidden fees eating into your international payments on every transaction
+Chargeback losses compound quickly when you are already absorbing hidden fees, eating into your international payments on every transaction.

 A 7-step prevention framework for Indian exporters